sfgz/cloudApiAdmin/README.md

 </p>

 <b>Hint</b>:
-In the zip-file all is included, but in the unzipped version there is no Spot included in script/Classes/Contributed/Spout/ cause of the size (101 files)
+In the zip-file all is included, but in the unzipped version in the folder 'script' there is no Spout included in script/Classes/Contributed/Spout/ cause of the size (101 files)

 Release notes: https://tools.sfgz.ch/cloudApiAdmin/?act=viewnotes&sec=releasenotes